Humanitas University welcomes and encourages applications from talented students from all over the world.

 Candidates with any kind of disability are invited to make a formal request for the support they need in order to complete the test, by following the instructions detailed in the Call for applicants.

 The test application is finalised only after the payment of the test fee of €170, which can be performed by credit card.

-Payment must be completed no later than the end of March 2022, under penalty of exclusion from the entrance test.
+Payment must be completed no later than 30th March 2022 by 17:00 CET, under penalty of exclusion from the entrance test.